|W - D - L||14 - 5 - 1|

 Most of the time I use my private service with Strong & Insider Info!

-Soccer Scouting - The article states the most common errors, other than poor money management, that make people lose money on the long run, and address every of them.
+For Punters: The article states the most common errors, other than poor money management, that make people lose money on the long run, and address every of them.
 Most of newbie punters make all of these mistakes, while numerous experienced punters make at least some of them.
 Mastering yourself is one of the keys to being a successful bettor, and I would advise you to pay advantage to the following things.
-Read the article with carefully, because important for bettors!
+Read the article with carefully because it is very important for bettors!

 Underestimating home team advantage: